TianRC/AndroidFloatHeart/README.md

         　　}
         }

-#### 2：The project directory build.gradle relies on the DashBoard framework
+#### 2：The project directory build.gradle relies on the AndroidFloatHeart framework

         implementation 'com.github.trc1993:AndroidFloatHeart:1.0.0'